devlemire/employee-list/README.md

 <br />

 In `src/Stage 8/App.js` let's begin by importing our three components.
 Based on the filte structure inside of stage 8 we can see there is a components folder at the same level of `App.js`.
 Therefore we will be importing our components from `'./components/'`.
-Let's `import` our components where it says `// Components`.
+Let's `import` our components in `App.js` where it says `// Components`.

 ```jsx
 import Header from './components/Header/Header';